top of page

 HaydenReturnPhysio

-• Nov 16
+• Nov 16, 2025

 • 2 min read

-1. Massage in a first layer
+1. Massage in a First Layer

 Massage a small amount of both Diclofenac gel and Hirudoid cream into the irritated area for 2–3 minutes until fully absorbed.

-2. Apply a thicker second layer
+2. Apply a Thicker Second Layer

 Add a more generous amount of both creams over the same area.
 Lightly blend them together on the skin, but do not rub them in.
 Leave a visible layer on the surface.

-3. Wrap the area
+3. Wrap the Area

 Use Glad wrap or a light bandage to hold the creams in place overnight.
 The wrap should be snug but not tight.
+If wrapping over a bony prominence, place a small piece of gauze over the cream before wrapping.

 4. Sleep